AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/configure-your-firewall.md

  </tbody>
 </table>

-### IP addresses to add for using Workfront Ascent
+### IP addresses to add for using Workfront Ascent {#ip-addresses-to-add-for-using-workfront-ascent}

 <table cellspacing="0">
  <col>